Type as Image

 —Format: PDF (to send thru computer) + print outs (to use on the RISO glass top)

-Final 11x17” book due, containing a page from each classmate, bound with elastic band (we will exchanges pages and bind them with the elastic at the top of class)
+By the end of class final 11x17” book due, containing a page from each classmate, bound with elastic band (we will exchanges pages and bind them with the elastic at the top of class next class if we do not have all pages complete)

 Class introduction/overview of the RISO with Louis Meola (louis.meola@tufts.edu).
 After the orientation, Louis will grant you permission to book the RISO machine for your work outside of class and give you card access to the room.